openem-team/openem/doc/pipelines.rst

 ==========================

 `Tator <https://github.com/cvisionai/tator>`_  is a web-based media management and curation project.
-Part of the media mangement is executing algorithms or *workflows* on a set of media.
+Part of the media management is executing algorithms or *workflows* on a set of media.
 OpenEM is able to be run within the confines of a Tator workflow.
 Currently Retinanet-based Detection is supported for inference within a workflow.